Information for Applicants and nominators

 Important to know:

-1. Up to six finalists will be invited to present their project virtually to the jury and a wider audience.
+1. Up to six finalists will be invited to present their project virtually to the jury and a wider audience, tentatively scheduled for early November.
+Please note that this date may vary depending on the progress of the selection process.

 2. Recipients are required to provide a progress report after two years.